-Contributed goods, services and use of contributed facilities for the years ended March 31, 2022 and 2021 totaled \$298,296 and \$367,658 and are reported as in-kind contributions and program and supporting services on the accompanying statements of activities and functional expenses.
+Contributed goods, services, and use of contributed facilities for the years ended March 31, 2023 and 2022 totaled \$691,813 and \$298,296 and are reported as contributions of nonfinancial items and expenses on the accompanying Statements of Activities and Functional Expenses.
+See Note 13.